calypsonet/keyple/docs/KeypleCoreApi/KeypleCore_ApplicationApi.md

-# Keyple Core - Interface for the development of ticketing terminal application
+# Keyple Core - 'Service Interface': for the development of ticketing terminal application
 version 1.0.0

 ## Reader Access